cclient/ShrinkDockerForMac/README.md

 # 3 start docker process it will auto rebuild a new Docker.qcow2 file,wait it accomplish

-# 4 python shrink -t load
+# 4 python shrink.py -t load

 # 5 remove the tmp file